butfirstchai.com

 melting butter and making sure it covers all sides of the pan

-Pouring the batter into the hot skillet
+Pouring batter into hot pan

 Pour the batter into the hot pan.